15 SEO Mistakes to Avoid in 2021

 - Images, and

-Tip: 8 ways to take a fresh approach to content formats is a great read to get you motivated to start acting.
+Tip: 8 ways to take a fresh approach to content formats is a great read to get you motivated and start acting.

 13. Not Focusing on Building a Better Brand